sibartlett/Geo/readme.md

-### UNSTABLE 0.x VERSION
-Anything may change at any time.
-The public API should not be considered stable. (http://semver.org/)

-# Geo - a simple geospatial library for .NET
+# Geo - a geospatial library for .NET

-Geo is a spatial library that:

-* is made specfically for geographic data
+Geo is a spatial library that is made specfically for geographic data.
-* uses geographic terminology
-* is simple

 #### NuGet Packages